Pack your bags! The best credit cards for travel rewards offer huge sign-up bonuses, valuable rewards, and extra travel perks.

 If you want even more flexibility, simply use your card to make a travel purchase anywhere, and you can then use your miles for a full or partial statement credit against the purchase.
 Feel free to book international travel, too – the card has no foreign transaction fees.

-Annual fee: The card has an introductory $0 annual fee for the first year and $59 after that.
-Granted, this is low compared to most travel credit cards, but if you’re someone who doesn’t spend a lot, you might not earn enough rewards to make it worth it.
-You’d have to spend $2,950 every year to make up for the fee.
+Annual fee: The card has an introductory $0 annual fee for the first year and $95 after that.
+So, if you’re someone who doesn’t spend a lot, you might not earn enough rewards to make it worth it.
+You’d have to spend $4,750 every year to make up for the fee.

 Poor cash-back rewards: If you want the flexibility to use your Venture miles on more than travel, you’re out of luck.
 Your miles would be worth only half as much as if you used them on travel.Apply for the Capital One Venture Rewards Credit Card